rjmcf/HeirtombPostmortem/index.markdown

 {% include captioned_image.html url="assets/tutorial.png" width="700" description="Introduce mechanics one by one, with each one being a surprise" %}

 We had a long way to go to get there though!
-It was now roughly 11pm, and we knew where we were going, we just had to get there.
+It was now roughly 11pm, and we knew where we were going.
+We just had to get there.

 But even in our most jubilant moment were sowed the seeds of our destruction: